 Subscriber Information.
-The Authorized Certification Authority, or designated RA, shall The End Entities or maintainer sprotect the confidentiality of personal information regarding Subscribers that is collected during the Applicant registration, application, authentication, and Certificate status checking processes in accordance with the Privacy Act of 1974 and Amendments.
-Such information shall be used only for the purpose of providing Authorized Certification Authority services and shall not be disclosed in any manner to any person without the prior consent of the Subscriber, unless otherwise required by law, except as may be necessary for the performance of the Authorized Certification Authority services.
+The End Entities shall protect the confidentiality of personal information regarding Subscribers that is collected during the Applicant registration, application, authentication, and Certificate status checking processes in accordance with the Privacy Act of 1974 and Amendments.
+Such information shall be used only for the purpose of providing Authorized Certification Authority services and shall not be disclosed in any manner to any person without the prior consent of the Subscriber, unless otherwise required by law, except as may be necessary for the performance of the Certification services.
 In addition, personal information submitted by Subscribers:

-Must be made available by the Authorized Certification Authority to the Subscriber involved following an appropriate request by such Subscriber
+Must be made available to the Subscriber involved following an appropriate request by such Subscriber

-Must be subject to correction and/or reasonable and appropriate revision by such Subscriber
+Must be subject to revision by such Subscriber to update information as necessary;

-Must be protected by the Authorized Certification Authority in a manner designed to ensure the data’s integrity and confidentiality

-Cannot be used or disclosed by the Authorized Certification Authority for purposes other than the direct operational support of Business Practice Standards WEQ-012 unless such use is authorized by the Subscriber involved or is required by law, including judicial process
+Cannot be used or disclosed for purposes other than the direct support of Business Practice Standards WEQ-012 unless such use is authorized by the Subscriber or is required by law,

-All confidentiality requirements specified in the Accreditation Document

 012-1.8 Intellectual Property Rights

-Private keys for Certificates shall be treated as the sole property of the End Entity identified in the Certificate.
+Private keys for Certificates shall be treated as the property of the End Entity identified in the Certificate.
 All other intellectual property rights as specified in the Accreditation Document.

 012-1.9 Initial Registration

-Certificates may be applied for and issued under these Business Practice Standards WEQ-012 for the following types of Subscribers:
+Certificates may be applied for and issued under Business Practice Standards WEQ-012 for the following types of Subscribers:

 Individual Subscriber – Certificates issued and used by a single named individual